tanvir-ahmed-m4/com0com/ReadMe.txt

      CNC_UNINSTALL_SKIP_SETUP_UNINSTALL={YES|NO} - skip uninstalling devices and driver

-Q. Is it possible to change the names CNCA0 and CNCB0 to COM2 and COM3?
+Q. Is it possible to change the names CNCA0 and CNCB0 to COM8 and COM9?
 A. Yes, it's possible.
 To change the names:

    1. Launch the Setup Command Prompt shortcut.
    2. Enter the change commands, for example:

-      command> change CNCA0 PortName=COM2
+      command> change CNCA0 PortName=COM8
-      command> change CNCB0 PortName=COM3
+      command> change CNCB0 PortName=COM9

    Alternatively you can set names to 'COM#', for example:

       command> change CNCA0 PortName=COM#
       command> change CNCB0 PortName=COM#

-   In the last case the Ports class installer will be used to manage port names.
-   The Ports class installer selects the COM port number and sets the port name to COM<n>, where <n> is the selected port number.
-   After installing the Ports class ports you can invoke the system-supplied advanced settings dialog box to change the port number by this way:
+   If parameter 'PortName=COM#' is used then the Ports class installer will be invoked to set the real port name.
+The Ports class installer selects the COM port number and sets the real port name to COM<n>, where <n> is the selected port number.
+After installing the Ports class port you can use the list command to get the real port name and the parameter RealPortName=COM<n> to change the real port name, for example:

+      command> list
+             CNCA0 PortName=COM#,RealPortName=COM3
+             CNCB0 PortName=COM#,RealPortName=COM4
-      command> change CNCA0 PortName=?
+      command> change CNCA0 RealPortName=COM8
-      command> change CNCB0 PortName=?
+      command> change CNCB0 RealPortName=COM9
+      command> list
+             CNCA0 PortName=COM#,RealPortName=COM8
+             CNCB0 PortName=COM#,RealPortName=COM9

 Q. The baud rate setting does not seem to make a difference: data is always transferred at the same speed.
 How to enable the baud rate emulation?